DeannaWarren/jubilant-fortnight/_posts/2016-08-08-6-books-every-marketer-should-read.md

 ### Bonus: What I’m Currently Reading

 I like to read first thing in the morning, in the evening before bed, and I often take short breaks throughout the day to read for a few minutes.
 The audiobook I’m listening to right now is The Power of Vulnerability by Brene Brown, a series of lectures on vulnerability and how we so desperately avoid it.
-Dr. Brown is a social worker and rsearcher, and I enjoy how she combines her research findings with personal anecdotes throughout.
+Dr. Brown is a social worker and researcher, and I enjoy how she combines her research findings with personal anecdotes throughout.

 I’ve also begun The Seven Habits of Highly Effective People by Stephen Covey, and I’ve just finished re-reading Lock In by John Scalzi, my favorite science fiction author.
 I used to only read one book at a time, but I now prefer to read multiple books at once.
 I usually read one business or self-improvement book and one fiction book simultaneously.

 Do you have life-changing books you would like to recommend?
-Please leave me a comment on [LinkedIn](https://www.linkedin.com/in/craigwarrenwriter/), [Twitter](https://twitter.com/cwarren_writer), and [Facebook](https://www.facebook.com/craigwarrenwriter).
+Please let me know on [LinkedIn](https://www.linkedin.com/in/craigwarrenwriter/), [Twitter](https://twitter.com/cwarren_writer), and [Facebook](https://www.facebook.com/craigwarrenwriter).

 At Copywriting for Healthcare, I help healthcare businesses improve their profits so they can serve more people around the world.
 Contact me at craig@copywritingforhealthcare.com to learn more.